 ATDI offer a comprehensive portfolio of off-the-shelf software solutions.
 See below.
 For more information please contact email@example.com

-ICS telecom allows engineers to plan and model radiocommunications networks efficiently and to manage network development.
-ICS Telecom is technology-neutral.
+ICS telecom EV allows engineers to plan and model radiocommunications networks efficiently and to manage network development.
+ICS telecom EV is technology-neutral.

 HTZ warfare is a military radiocommunications planning and modelling tool for all technologies.
 It is an effective electronic warfare simulator and unmanned aerial vehicle mission management tool.